tonishka/tp/docs/DeveloperGuide.md

 ### View person feature

 The view feature allows the user to view the full contact details of a specified person in the address book.
-The command is only available from the person list window,and is thus facilitated by the `AddressBookParser`, `ViewCommandParser`, and `ViewCommand`.
+The command is only available from the Main Window, and is thus facilitated by the `AddressBookParser`, `ViewCommandParser`, and `ViewCommand`.
 Additionally, it implements the following operation:

 * `MainWindow#LoadContactScreen(Person personToDisplay)` — Constructs and shows a `ContactDetailsPanel`, which displays the full details of the `Person` provided as argument.